Are Freight Brokers Liable for Cargo Claims? What Shippers Should Know

 That said, the transportation industry has some very specific guidelines for how cargo claims should be handled between a shipper, their broker, and the carrier on their load.

-Here at ATS Logistics, we’ve been operating as a brokerage since 1989, so we have a firm understanding of the role a broker should play in cargo claims.
-It’s time to share what we know with you.
+ATS Logistics has operated as a brokerage since 1989, so we have a firm understanding of the role a broker should play in cargo claims.

-A cargo claim — also called a freight claim — is a legal demand for compensation presented by a shipper or consignee to the motor carrier that transported its freight.
-Usually, these claims are filed if, upon arrival, a shipment is found to be over in total quantity, short in total quantity, and/or damaged in some way.
+A cargo claim, also called a freight claim, is a legal demand for compensation presented by a shipper or consignee to the motor carrier that transported its freight.
+Usually, these claims are filed if a shipment is found to be over in total quantity, short in total quantity, and/or damaged in some way upon arrival.

 Companies have a minimum of nine months after delivery to file a cargo claim and gain compensation for any damages.

-Although there are many types of claims that shippers can file — including auto liability and property damage — cargo claims are by far the most common.
+Although there are many types of claims that shippers can file, like auto liability and property damage, cargo claims are by far the most common.

-According to the Carmack Amendment — the 1906 update to the Interstate Commerce Act, passed in 1877 and applied to motor carriers in 1935 — the carrier is generally liable for cargo claims, not the broker.
+According to the Carmack Amendment of the Interstate Commerce Act, the carrier is generally liable for cargo claims, not the broker.

 Instead, the liability for cargo damage falls on the party directly responsible for transporting the shipment, i.e. the carrier.
-By default, these individuals are closest to the product at all stages — loading, transportation and unloading — and are responsible for ensuring its condition.
+The carrier is inherently closest to the product at all stages (loading, transportation, and unloading), and is therefore responsible for ensuring its condition.

 To help customers and carriers avoid unnecessary liability risk and keep everyone on the same page, each shipment utilizes a bill of lading (BOL).
 When used correctly, all issues with a shipment — whether it’s shortages or damages — should be recorded on its BOL and signed by each party present.

-Doing so gives documented proof about whether the cargo did or didn’t arrive in the same manner that it left the shipper.
+This acts as documented proof about whether the cargo arrived in the same condition it left the shipper.

 Sometimes, though, things slip through the cracks and an OS&D shipment is delivered with a “clean” BOL.
-A “clean” BOL means that no shortages, overages, or damages were marked on the BOL and it appears that everything delivered according to plan.
+A clean BOL is a BOL on which no shortages, overages, or damages were marked, so it appears everything delivered according to plan — even if that wasn't the case.

 In these instances, a cargo claim becomes much more difficult as the responsible party isn’t immediately evident.
 That said, more often than not, should a damaged shipment arrive with a “clean” BOL, the carrier is still the party held liable.

-To successfully avoid paying a claim, a motor carrier must prove their negligence wasn’t the reason for damaged cargo.
-Though the burden of proof falls on their shoulders, here are five legitimate ways — outlined by the Carmack Amendment — that a carrier can prove their innocence:
+To avoid liability, a motor carrier must prove their negligence wasn’t the reason for damaged cargo.
+It's still the carrier's responsibility to meet the burden of proof in these cases, but the Carmack Amendment provides for liability exceptions in instances of:

 Carmack Amendment Exception #1: An Act of God